qrsouther/blueprint-app/README.md

     </td>
   </tr>
   <tr>
-    <td><strong>Restore Version</strong></td>
+    <td><Strong>Restore Version</Strong></td>
     <td>
       Opens the Emergency Recovery modal which contains two tabs:
       <ul>
-        <li><strong>Deleted Embeds</strong>: View and restore soft-deleted Embeds.
+        <li><Strong>Deleted Embeds</Strong>: View and restore soft-deleted Embeds.
 An Embed becomes soft-deleted when its macro is removed from a Confluence page (either accidentally or intentionally) and then detected as orphaned by an admin cleanup operation.
 Instead of permanently deleting the configuration, the system moves it to a recovery namespace, preserving all variable values, toggle states, custom insertions, and internal notes.
 Soft-deleted Embeds are recoverable for 90 days.</li>
-        <li><strong>Version History</strong>: View and restore previous versions of active Embeds (Embeds that still exist on their pages).
+        <li><Strong>Version History</Strong>: View and restore previous versions of active Embeds (Embeds that still exist on their pages).
 Every time an Embed's configuration is modified (variable values, toggle states, custom insertions, etc.), a version snapshot is automatically created.
 These version snapshots are retained for 14 days, allowing you to restore an active Embed to any previous state within that window.</li>
       </ul>
       Use this to recover Embeds that were accidentally deleted or restore an Embed to a previous version.
 Creates a backup snapshot before restoring to ensure the current version is preserved.
     </td>